2017 California floods: Dams, reservoirs, and lakes

 Dams were opened to relieve pressure from built-up floodwaters, with the Sacramento Weir on the Sacramento River being opened for the first time in eleven years.
 The spillways at Shasta Dam on the Sacramento River and New Don Pedro Dam on the Tuolumne River were also opened for the first time since 1997.
 Overflow from the Sacramento River inundated the huge floodplain of the Yolo Bypass; peak flow through the bypass reached more than 200000 cuft/s.

 The flooding filled multiple major reservoirs to capacity which had been previously at low levels from the drought.
 New Melones Lake, only about a quarter full in late 2016, reached almost 90 percent by early June 2017.
 Lake Berryessa also filled for the first time since 2006, causing water to overflow into the "Glory Hole" spillway at Monticello Dam.
 In Kern County, Lake Isabella hit its maximum allowed capacity for the first time in six years and putting stress on the structurally inadequate Isabella Dam.

 On the eastern slope of the Sierra Nevada, Lake Tahoe received the most precipitation in 117 years of record-keeping, contributing to the fastest water level rise in the lake's history.
 Increased outflow from Lake Tahoe contributed to flooding along the Truckee River through Truckee and Reno, Nevada.
 Lake Tahoe and most of the Truckee reservoirs were filled by mid-July, a level not seen since 1997.

 Summer flooding

 Heavy winter storms resulted in the largest Sierra Nevada snowpack since 2011 and the seventh largest since 1950, reaching 164 percent of the normal seasonal peak.
 The extremely high snowpack continued to create hazardous conditions into summer as it melted.
-At least 14 people have drowned in California rivers since May.
+At least 14 people drowned in California rivers in May and June 2017.

 In Bakersfield, the Kern River reached its highest summer levels since 1983.
 Over Memorial Day weekend three people drowned in the swift waters and 24 were rescued.
 In Yosemite National Park, the Merced River also hit dangerously high levels.
 On June 5, a man was swept away in the river; rangers were unable to recover his body.